-The Company recorded a full valuation allowance against net deferred tax assets as of June 30, 2018 and December 31, 2017 and intends to continue maintaining a full valuation allowance on these net deferred tax assets until there is sufficient evidence to support the reversal of all or some portion of these allowances.
-Based on current income (loss) from continuing operations and anticipated future earnings, the Company believes that there is a reasonable possibility that within the next 12 months sufficient positive evidence may become available to allow a conclusion to be reached that a significant portion, if not all, of the valuation allowance will no longer be needed.
-Release of some or all of the valuation allowance would result in the recognition of certain deferred tax assets and an increase in deferred tax benefit for the period any such release may be recorded, however, the exact timing and amount of any valuation allowance release are subject to change, depending upon the level of profitability that the Company is able to achieve and the net deferred tax assets available.
+The Company recorded a full valuation allowance against net deferred tax assets as of September 30, 2018 and December 31, 2017 and intends to continue maintaining a full valuation allowance on these net deferred tax assets until there is sufficient evidence to support the release of all or some portion of these allowances.
+Based on current income (loss) from continuing operations and anticipated future earnings, the Company believes there is a reasonable possibility that within the next 12 months sufficient positive evidence may become available to allow a conclusion to be reached that a significant portion, if not all, of the valuation allowance will be released.
+Release of some or all of the valuation allowance would result in the recognition of certain deferred tax assets and an increase in deferred tax benefit for any period in which such a release may be recorded, however, the exact timing and amount of any valuation allowance release are subject to change, depending upon the level of profitability that the Company is able to achieve and the net deferred tax assets available.

-The Company's effective income tax rate differed from the statutory federal income tax rate of 21% for the three and six months ended June 30, 2018 and 34% for the three and six months ended June 30, 2017.
-For the three and six months ended June 30, 2018 and 2017, the Company's effective income tax rate was 0%, with such differences resulting from the full valuation allowance applied against the Company's deferred tax assets.
+The Company's effective income tax rate differed from the statutory federal income tax rate of 21% for the three and nine months ended September 30, 2018 and 34% for the three and nine months ended September 30, 2017.
+For the three and nine months ended September 30, 2018 and 2017, the Company's effective income tax rate was 0%, with such differences resulting from the application of the full valuation allowance against the Company's deferred tax assets.

-December 22, 2017, the United States enacted tax reform legislation through the Tax Cuts and Jobs Act, which significantly changed the pre-existing U.S. tax laws.
+On December 22, 2017, the United States enacted tax reform legislation through the Tax Act, which significantly changed the pre-existing U.S. tax laws.
 The Tax Act includes a reduction in the U.S. corporate tax rate from 34% to 21%, among other changes.
 In response to the Tax Act, the SEC staff issued Staff Accounting Bulletin No. 118, which allows registrants to record provisional amounts during a measurement period, not to extend beyond one year.
-Pursuant to SAB 118, the Company will complete the accounting for the tax effects of all of the provisions of the Tax Act within the required measurement period, not to extend beyond one year from the enactment date.
-As a result of the full valuation allowance at June 30, 2018 and December 31, 2017, the Tax Act did not have any material impact on the Company's condensed consolidated financial statements.
-There have been no changes in estimates or additional guidance issued during the six months ended June 30, 2018 which would change the Company's assessment of the tax impacts recorded as of the year ended December 31, 2017.
-The Company is still analyzing both the Federal and state impacts of the Tax Act, as additional future guidance is issued and newly obtained information is made available.
+Pursuant to SAB 118, the Company will complete the accounting for the tax effects of all of the provisions of the Tax Act within the required measurement period.
+As a result of the full valuation allowance at September 30, 2018 and December 31, 2017, the Tax Act did not have any material impact on the Company's condensed consolidated financial statements.
+There have been no changes in estimates or additional guidance issued during the nine months ended September 30, 2018 which would change the Company's assessment of the tax impacts recorded as of the year ended December 31, 2017.
+The Company is continuing to analyze both the federal and state impacts of the Tax Act, as additional future guidance is issued and information becomes available.
 Any revisions to the initial estimates will be applied in accordance with the measurement period guidance as outlined in SAB 118.